Buddhalow/encore-ui/README.md

 # Background

-Some people has asked if Spotify would open up their design system to The publik like Microsoft, Google and Adobe has done.
+Some people has asked if Spotify would open up their design system to The public like Microsoft, Google and Adobe has done.
 Official reps responded They are listening to the requests but might come later.

-In the meantime I decided to create a tweak of the mui framework which minimics Some generic parts of Encore UI such the rounded edges of button and a font which mininic Spotifys one (Jakarta Sans)
+In the meantime I decided to create a theme forä the MUI framework which minimics Some generic parts of Encore UI such the rounded edges of button and a font which mininic Spotifys one (Jakarta Sans)